iptc/sport-schema/docs/running-example-queries.md

 ----------------------------------------------------------------------------------------------------------
 ```

-2. Which players scored goals and when? (requires Actions)
+2. Which players scored goals and when?

+TBD - requires Actions

 3. How many minutes did this player play?

 ```bash